 >>UK News Interview: Why We Might Not Need a Vaccine for COVID-19 - June 2020 opinion (see also May 2020 update page.)

-Is SARS-COV2 getting weaker?
+IS SARS-CoV2 GETTING WEAKER?
 Here is an interesting review of viral replication and mutation.
 When a virus hijacks a cell and uses it to reproduce, it can mutate (genetically change) from environmental or chemical (medications) pressure.
 If the pathogen is very strong (virile) it will create rapid, severe symptoms in the patient (likely causing them to stay in bed) and limiting exposure to those who come to the patient.
 If the patient dies, the pathogen will die and terminate, provided that the host is buried in a sanitary manor.
 The more severe and rapid the symptoms, the less the virus is able to freely spread without warning.
 This mutation path is somewhat self-limiting as described and not favorable to spread of this severe strain.
 (Of course depending on the method of transmission, incubation and infectious periods, local hygiene and immune response.)
 On the other hand, if the viral modification is mild and generally creates minimal symptoms, the patient will likely remain mobile and come into contact with and possibly infect many more people during the infectious period.
 This path favors the spread of the more mild strain.
 Further, if the mild version of the virus allows protective antibodies to be created against the more virile strain, then the mild mutation is likely to be the dominant strain.
 Most viruses do not fully go away, rather they "burn" out once the population infection rate approaches herd immunity e.g. 70-80% and there are fewer new hosts.
 The various strains may continue to circulate through the population from time to time.
 There is a similar story with bacteria- and sometimes the virulent drug resistant strains do develop.
-(See DrBeen Youtube "Is SARS-COV2 getting weaker?"
-June 2020 if you want the 45 minute explanation about how viruses tend to weaken naturally as they circulate.
+(See "Is SARS-CoV2 getting weaker?" by Dr.Been Medical Lectures - June 2020 if you want the 45 minute explanation about how viruses tend to weaken naturally as they circulate.
 Also the early contention over hydroxychloroquine use.)